 Like most places throughout Africa, depending on what you want to experience, it’s important to visit at the right time of year.
 Please do reach out to me and I’ll help you find the best time and places to visit.
 Keep Zimbabwe on your radar, because this destination is hot!

-Ready to plan your own Zimbabwe safari?
-I recommend combining Lake Kariba with Victoria Falls, Hwange National Park, and maybe even South Africa!
+Ready to plan your own trip to Lake Kariba, Zimbabwe?
+I recommend combining it with Victoria Falls, Hwange National Park, and maybe even South Africa!

 Please email me to plan your trip or give me a call at (888) 367-0933 (be sure to ask for Candice)!